learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 <iframe height="400px" width="100%" src="https://repl.it/@LizBurton/HungryWealthyVertex?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-Now have three variables and we're using them not only to construct ternary expressions but also to output a more informative message.
+Now we have three variables and we're using them not only to construct ternary expressions but also to output a more informative message.
 Try experimenting with the values of the variables and see how it affects the return value.